ApexV2/git-setup/README.md

 ## Requirements

-- Node.js (version 12 or higher)
-- npm (comes with Node.js)
+- Windows OS
 - Git installed on your system
+- Valid repository URL

-## Contributing
+## Author

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Created with ❤️ by ApexV2

 ## License

 This project is licensed under the MIT License.

-## Author

-Created with ❤️ by ApexV2